-The congregation at Gartly, where the saintly McGregor was minister, shared largely in the blessing so freely bestowed on its neighbours.
+The congregation at Gartly, where the saintly McGregor was minister, Mr in the blessing so freely bestowed on its neighbours.

-From 'Recolections of Reginald Radcliffe,' by his wife, p68 and p80
+From 'Recollections of Reginald Radcliffe,' by his wife, p68 and p80

 The Manse is now privately owned.
 In the photo below you can see the wall of part of the church - all that is left.